iter8-tools/iter8-controller/docs/reference/metrics.md

 Metric name        | Description
 -------------------|------------------------
-*iter8_request_count*    | total number of HTTP requests to a service version *iter8_latency*    | average time in milli seconds taken by a service version to respond to HTTP requests *iter8_error_count*| number of HTTP requests that resulted in error (5xx HTTP status codes) *iter8_error_rate* | fraction of HTTP requests that resulted in errors, i.e., *iter8_error_count / iter8_request_count*
+*iter8_request_count*    | total number of HTTP requests to a service version *iter8_latency*    | average time in milliseconds taken by a service version to respond to HTTP requests *iter8_error_count*| number of HTTP requests that resulted in error (5xx HTTP status codes) *iter8_error_rate* | fraction of HTTP requests that resulted in errors, i.e., *iter8_error_count / iter8_request_count*